TheresaLui/SelfHelpContent_v2/articles/problemscopingques.storage/problemscopingques-netappvolume-connectivity.md

                 }, {
-										"value": "On-premise, connected to this VNET via a Hub VNET", "text": "On-premise, connected to this VNET via a Hub VNET" }
+										"value": "On-premise, connected to this VNET via a Hub VNET", "text": "On-premise, connected to this VNET via a Hub VNET" }, {
+										"text": "Other, don't know or not applicable", "value": "dont_know_answer"
+								}
               ],
             "required": true